hipstas/pbcore-mongodb/README.md

 Find the image name `pbcoremongodb_web`.
 Copy the alphanumeric ID in the column to to left, under `CONTAINER ID`.

-Swap in that ID in the command below to launch an interactive session in your running image.
+Swap in that ID in the command below to launch a shell session in your running Docker image.

 ```
 docker exec -ti y0ur1Dh3re  /bin/bash
 ```